London's 'secret' underground mail railway opens to public

 During the later stages of World War I, the tunnels — which were dug in 1917 and were unknown to most, apart from postal workers — were used to store national treasurers, such as the Rosetta Stone and paintings from the National Portrait Gallery.

-In World War II, the line was a secure communications network when transport above ground were endangered during during German bombing raids, as well as a safe haven for air-raid wardens who reportedly slept in the stations.
+In World War II, the line was a secure communications network when transport above ground were endangered by German bombing raids, as well as a safe haven for air-raid wardens who reportedly slept in the stations.

 "We used to joke it was the post office's best kept secret," said Ray Middlesworth, 59, who worked as an engineer on the Mail Rail network for more than 40 years.